 Create a Dog-Only Safe Space

-Creating a safe space will allow your dog to retreat to their own place if they become overwhelmed or just need a quiet space.
+Creating a safe space will allow your dog to retreat to their own place if they become overwhelmed or just need a quiet space, especially during holiday fireworks displays.
 You can create a dog-ready room with a crate (if used), dog bed, your t-shirt, chew toys, bowl of water, and sound machine to drown out noises.
 If your dog is very young or potentially incontinent, placing pee pads in their safe space is also very useful.

 For additional comfort consider using a ThunderShirt®, ADAPTIL Collar or a mild calming nutraceutical (Anxitane / L-Theanine, Lactium, melatonin).
 Please be sure to check with your vet first.